 Huge amounts of data are being collected e.g. to comply with certification requirements.
 These data are used at best to manage farms on a day-to-day basis or to monitor farm performance and at worse they are only made available to auditors to grant certification.
 However, much more can be done with those data if analysed by professionals like aquatic epidemiologists.
 A data-driven health and feed performance approach is being developed to improve overall farm efficiency through reduced mortality, disease risk and improved feed conversion.
 This approach will eventually support farmers in implementing better management practices and improving the resilience of the sector.

-Diseases and chemical residues often travel through water, hence, aquaculture farmers that share the same (water) resources often influence each other.
-Zonal management is the cooperation of aquaculture farmers that are sharing the same water resources.
+Diseases and chemical residues often travel through water, hence, aquaculture farmers that share the same (water) publications often influence each other.
+Zonal management is the cooperation of aquaculture farmers that are sharing the same water publications.
 If neighbouring farmers cooperate to collective manage critical diseases and to implement biosecurity protocols, this might result in optimized production and more targeted response in case of an emergency.
 As such, zonal management poses a strong opportunity to improve health & disease management.

 Integrated landscape management